mikedamage/hayfever-chrome/README.md

 [Get Hayfever from the Chrome Web Store](https://chrome.google.com/extensions/detail/hieiheiincjomjoiiknfcmiioakhlhmj)

-### The DIY Method

-I also bundle the extension up as a CRX file and post it here whenever I release an update.
-If you're the DIY type, you can grab it and install it the old fashioned way.

-1. Click the downloads link above and grab the most recent CRX file.
-2. Open it in Chrome.
-3. Install it, then right-click on the Hayfever icon in your toolbar.
-4. Fill in your Harvest subdomain, username, and password.
-	* Please consider allowing me to gather usage statistics!
-I'm a privacy nut, so I turned this off by default, but it would definitely help me to understand my users.
-5. Use Hayfever!

 ### The Hacker Method

 If you're *REALLY* the DIY type, you can clone this repo and install it ninja-style.
 You'll need to run a few commands to compile CSS, CoffeeScript, and package the extension as a zip file.
 You must have CoffeeScript installed and in your `PATH`.